Noroff-FEU-Assignments/project-exam-1-Kinga89/README.md

 ## Description

 Blog site that´s built for the project exam.
-The goal was to put into practice all the skills I have learned during the first year of frontend development study.
+The goal was to put into practice all the skills I had learned during the first year of frontend development study.
 Blog posts are created and stored in Wordpress used as a Headless CMS and then fetched data are displayed on the website.
 Blog specific page is created dynamically with the use of query string parameter.

 ### Site architecture